nkysd/springboot-login-app/README.md

 # Growth Log Application (Working Title)

-A task and activity tracking web application built with Spring Boot.

-This application is a growth tracking web application built with Spring Boot.
+A growth tracking web application built with Spring Boot.

-Users can create daily tasks, mark them as completed, and automatically generate timeline logs to visualize their personal progress.
+This application allows users to create daily tasks, mark them as completed, and automatically generate timeline logs to visualize their personal progress through a structured and relational data design.

-This project started as a login system and was extended into a task and activity tracking application.
+The project originally started as a login system and was later extended into a full task and activity tracking application.

 ---